TIRx Lowering Pipeline#

 FlattenBuffer

-flattens multi-dimensional BufferLoad / BufferStore to 1-D
+flattens the remaining multi-dimensional TIR BufferLoad / BufferStore accesses to 1-D

 6